Training to Win

 The only tension should be in the agonist, not the antagonist's muscle and this tension should be "relaxed tension".
 To explain agonist and antagonist, here is an example.
-If you are performing bicep curls, the agonist would be your bicep, and the antagonist (opposing muscle) is your triceps.
+If you perform bicep curls, the agonist is your bicep, and the antagonist (opposing muscle) is your triceps.
 If you were doing triceps pushdowns, the agonist would be your triceps, and the antagonist would be your biceps.
 Stretching between sets does not add extra time to your workouts, yet training is more effective and productive.
-As a final word, if you have been training for a few years and never have taken advantage of the stretching stimulus be prepared for some spectacular results after utilising this "secret weapon".
+As a final word, if you have been training for a few years and never have taken advantage of the stretching stimulus, be prepared for some spectacular results after utilising this "secret weapon".

 IAPC Bodybuilding Certificate Course

 This article is an excerpt from a new 21 lesson, 330-page Bodybuilding Contest Preparation Course, published in Australian MuscleMag International.
 The new IAPC Bodybuilding Certificate Course covers everything you need to know and, more importantly, win at bodybuilding.
 The course is recognised by the International Natural Bodybuilding Association (INBA) and offers a certificate at completion.
 Learn more insider secrets to bodybuilding with the official guide to bodybuilding and contest preparation.
-Three hundred thirty pages, 21 lessons, printed home study course with an academic certificate.
+There are three hundred thirty pages, 21 lessons, and a printed home study course with an academic certificate.

 If you quote information from this page in your work, then the reference for this page is: